lewismj/eta/README.md

 This project implements a simple Lisp interpreter using Python.
 A subset of the language is implemented.

-- Higher order, partially applied & Lambda functions are supported and a simple prelude is included.
+- Higher order, partially applied & Lambda functions are supported and a simple prelude (A ‘prelude’ is a very basic ‘standard library’ implemented via the core language builtin functions).
 - An Interpreter can be used within Python packages.
 - A ‘REPL’ is provided that supports vi or emacs edit mode, multi-line editing, history (tab completion) and tracing function calls.
 	- The ‘show’ command can be used to display the functions defined in your environment.